PPG and FFT

 PPG is organised for our service users as representative of our patient population, without the involvement of any surgery staff.

-The PPG comprises a maximum of 8 patients, who will meet quarterly on the following Wednesdays from 12:00 noon to 1300 hr:
+The PPG comprises a maximum of 8 patients, who will meet quarterly throughout the year.

 Purpose of the Patient Participation Group